epics-containers/p45-services/README.md

 # set up the environment
 source ~/.local/bl45p

+# you may be asked for kubernetes credentials which are same as your linux login
+# you may also need to ask for access to the kubernetes namespace bl45p
 ```

 3. Now if everything is working you should be able to see the IOC instances